• Skip to main content

 Water

-When existing water quality cannot be adequately determined, source-water suppliers will often be forced to shift to stored water or other secondary water supplies.
-These water sources are usually lower quality and can necessitate increased pre-treatment actions and processes which can be costly.
 Water runoff from areas burned by wildfires contains ash, which can affect the chemistry of lakes, wetlands, reservoirs, and rivers.
-This runoff can also produce higher nitrate, organic carbon, and sediment levels, warmer temperatures, and flashier stream flows.
+This runoff can produce higher nitrate, organic carbon, sediment levels, warmer temperatures, and flashier stream flows.

-The purpose of drinking-water utilities is to provide safe drinking water for their communities.
+The purpose of drinking water utilities is to provide safe drinking water for their communities.
 The unpredictable nature of wildfires can make it challenging to develop strategies for treating source water affected by wildfires.

 Whole-House Filtration